Bringing a new hire on successfully is a win-win. If they land well, there’s a much higher chance they’ll stay and perform.

 - Limited post-hire training: you’ll have to use integrations to work courses and quizzes into your onboarding.

 Gusto offers different tiers of services, and you need to upgrade all of your users in order to access certain features.
-I’ll go more in-depth in the pricing section about what each package includes, but there’s no way to mix and match.
+We’ll go more in-depth in the pricing section about what each package includes, but there’s no way to mix and match.

 With regards to onboarding, this gets annoying when things like the employee handbook builder and job description templates only come with the top-tier plan.

 GoCo, on the other hand, lets you choose exactly which services you need.
 It’s also a lot more customizable, letting you build your onboarding workflows from the ground up.
 Gusto has really useful checklists, but they’re probably insufficient for a large organization with complex approval structures.

 As one Gusto user noted, Gusto works really well when “onboarding just means adding someone to payroll.”

 There were also a few users we talked to who encountered issues with Gusto’s specialized pay cycles.
 A user who managed HR for a nonprofit had some trouble with the first pay with salary and hourly workers.
 “It was a fairly simple fix,” she said, “but it was a little bit of a hoop-jumping headache to do in our first setup.”

 Compared to other software used for onboarding, Gusto doesn’t include very much in the way of training tools.
 There isn’t a way to build courses or turn an employee handbook into something more engaging.
 This is a significant missing piece compared to the tools on this list that include detailed training options.

 One final thing that bothered some users is the lack of a mobile app.
 Gusto Wallet is a handy app that lets employees manage their finances, but there’s nothing more than the web portal for administration.
 BamhooHR, another Gusto alternative for onboarding and HR, has a mobile app that employees and admins both seem to like.